-What’s important to remember that while room expansion and layout changes can be very costly, they don’t apply to every renovation project.
+What’s important to remember is that while room expansion and layout changes can be very costly, they don’t apply to every renovation project.
 If your bathroom or kitchen remodeling ideas don’t involve any layout changes, this is a cost that you can eliminate from your budget.

 Plumbing and Electrical: $100-$1,000+

 For any small bathroom renovation project, plumbing and electrical work are a big deal.
 These facets deal with the innermost systems in your home; they’re difficult to handle and can be very dangerous, and pose serious risks to your home’s structural integrity if not done correctly.
-While there are many aspects of a bathroom remodel, you can take care of yourself, which is not one of them.
+While there are many aspects of a bathroom remodel, you can take care of yourself, not one of them.
 Unless you have proper training and experience in either field, you should not attempt to alter any wiring or pipes in your home.

 The total cost for electrical and plumbing work varies from home to home; the changes you’re making to the bathroom will also impact the final bill.
 If you’re not installing any new fixtures that require plumbing or wiring, the cost should be much lower.
 However, adding new tubs, sinks, electrical outlets, and other appliances will steadily increase your expenses.

 Each facet of plumbing and electrical work comes with a unique price range: